canta2899/panini/README.md

 var iniPath = "./test.ini";

 // Parses the file
-ParsedIni parsedIni = IniParser.Parse(iniPath);
+IniFile parsedIni = new IniFile(iniPath);

-// Extracts the section with the given name IniSection? currentSection = parsedIni.GetSection("General");
+// Extracts the section with the given name and add a new key IniSection? currentSection = parsedIni.GetSection("General")?.Add("AnotherKey", "AnotherValue");

 // Extracts a key from the section Console.WriteLine($"WhoAmI: {currentSection?.Get("WhoAmI")}");